Jaclyn Linetsky: Death

-Following her death, Linetsky was replaced by Eleanor Noble as the voice of Lori Mackney in What's with Andy?, and by Annie Bovaird as the voice of Caillou.
+On September 10, 2003, a funeral was held for Linetsky, with over 1,500 mourners in attendance.
+She was buried in Kehal Israel Memorial Park in Dollard-des-Ormeaux, Quebec.

-In a statement, Stuart Snyder, President and CEO of Cinar Corporation, wrote: "Jaclyn's voice enchanted thousands of children and viewers and she brought her own special personality and character to Caillou.
-She was a very talented performer and will be deeply missed by us all."
+Linetsky was replaced by Annie Bovaird as the voice of Caillou.
+She was also replaced by Eleanor Noble as the voice of Lori Mackney in What's with Andy? and her and Schneider’s characters in 15/Love were written to have died in a plane crash off-screen.

-"On behalf of everyone at CINAR, I want to express our most sincere and heartfelt sympathies to Jaclyn's family."
+In a statement, Stuart Snyder, President and CEO of Cinar Corporation, wrote:

 Tributes

 The episode of What's with Andy? entitled "Nurse Jen" was dedicated to her memory, as was the 15/Love episode entitled "Curveballs P.1" and the Caillou film Caillou's Holiday Movie.
 The very last episode of 15/Love was also dedicated to her memory.
 In 2009, St. George's School of Montreal, Linetsky's alma mater, renamed their performing arts program "The Jaclyn Linetsky Performing Arts Program" in her honour.